utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 1. Review the suggested updates to the collection:

     * **Add requests** - These requests will be added to the collection based on paths found in the API definition.
 Select the arrow next to a request for more details.
     * **Modify requests** - These requests will be updated to match the paths in the API definition.
+Select the arrow next to a request for more details.
     * **Remove requests** - These requests don't match any paths in the API definition.
 Select the checkbox next to a request if you want to remove it from the collection.
 Clear the checkbox next to a request if you want to keep it in the collection.

 1. When you're ready to make the suggested updates to the collection, select **Update Collection**.